thoth-tech/handbook/docs/communication/communication.md

 # Communication

-At Thoth Tech, our employees work remotely in various timezones and have different commitments outside of work.
+At Thoth Tech, our employees work remotely in various time zones and have different commitments outside of work.
 It is important for us to practice clear communication in ways that help us stay connected and work more efficiently.